maise-guide/maise/README.md

 1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) and the [Spglib package](https://atztogo.github.io/spglib) (Version 1.11.2.1, February 2019).

-2 MAISE installation will check if these libraries are already present.
-If not, they will be automatically downloaded to ./ext-dep and installed in ./lib .
+2 The MAISE installation automatically configures the dependencies by checking if these libraries are already present.
+If not, they will be downloaded to the local directory ./ext-dep and will be installed in the local ./lib directory.
+The downloaded and installed libraries can be deleted after the successful compilation of MAISE.

 3 If the GSL or SPGLIB library installation is not completed automatically please install them manually and copy (i) libgsl.a, libgslcblas.a and libsymspg.a into the ./lib subdirectory; (ii) the spglib.h header into ./lib/include subdirectory; and (iii) all gsl headers into the ./lib/include/gsl subdirectory.

-4 By default, the code will be compiled for parallel execution with OpenMP.
-If you do not wish to compile the parallel version set 'SERIAL    ?= 1' in maise/makefile

-5 Use 'make --jobs' for full compilation, 'make clean' for cleaning most relevant  objects, and 'make clean-all' for cleaning all objects.
+4 Use 'make --jobs' for full compilation, 'make clean' for cleaning most relevant  objects, and 'make clean-all' for cleaning all objects.

-A “check” script is available in the examples/ directory which can be run after compiling the maise to ensure the proper functionality of the code.
-This script automatically checks for the performance of the code in parsing the data, training the neural network, and evaluating a crystal structure.
+5 A “check” script is available in the examples/ directory which can be run after compiling the maise to ensure the proper functionality of the code.
+This script automatically checks for the performance of the code in parsing the data, training the neural network, relaxing a crystal structure, and performing an internal evolutionary search.
 If the compilation is fine the “check” script will output so; otherwise error logs will be provided with further information about the issue.

 ---
 ## Input

-Main input files that define a simulation are 'setup' with job settings, 'model' with NN parameters, 'basis' with the symmetry functions converting a structure into the NN input, and 'table' with typical chemical element sizes.
+Main input files that define a simulation are 'setup' with job settings, 'model' with NN parameters, and 'basis' with the symmetry functions converting a structure into the NN input.
 The atomic structure is read from the 'POSCAR' file that follows the VASP format.

 <table>
   <tr>